iidrees/deploy-minimal-app/README.md

-# Deploy a PREN stack on a AWS Using Packer, Ansible & Terraform.
+# Deploy a PREN stack on AWS Using Packer, Ansible & Terraform.

 ## Introduction
 This repository contains scripts that would enable you minimally setup your deployment to Amazon Web Services by just running a couple of commands.